AMR, pilots agree on language for new labor deal

 AMR has been in talks with the Allied Pilots Association as it tries to reduce labor costs and emerge from bankruptcy.

 The APA’s board on Friday presented a “counter-proposal” to offers from AMR management, which the company accepted, according to the statement.
-The contract must be ratified by union members, who rejected a previous labor proposal in August.
+The contract must be ratified by the union’s roughly 7,500 pilots, who rejected a previous labor proposal in August.

 Last week, Tajer told Reuters the union had been seeking a deal on par with competitors like Delta Air Lines, particularly on issues of pay and outsourcing flights to pilots not represented by the union.